Why is it important to keep daily reports or site diary at your construction site?

 If you keep daily records of work progress you can get clearer insight on ongoing works, organise them better and plan for the future.
 For example if you track progress on how long it took your team to tie rebar for a concrete slab at level 1 you may want to use this information and plan before you start on other levels.
 You may need to adjust the workforce or re-organise the works to improve your productivity.

-Daily job site records may be used for your own protection
+Construction site records may be used for your own protection in disputes

 Last but not least, by archiving daily activities you also create a document trail to explain the events if needed.
 That being said we need to mention that in worst case scenario you would need to keep the record of the state of your contract at the construction site in order to protect yourself and your company.
 You may need daily reports during the construction phase of your project or long time after the completion date.
 If you’r still working on the project you should include all obstacles and issues in your site diary.
 This way you can provide a proof that you communicated necessary information to the client or another contractor on your building site.

-What should you do when you’re leaving the construction project?
+What should you do when you are leaving the construction project?